apache/jackrabbit-oak/oak-run/README.md

     --connect-timeout       - Sets a specific timeout value, in milliseconds, to be used when opening a connection for a single blob (default 60_000ms[1m])
-    --read-timeout          - Sets the read timeout, in milliseconds when reading a single blob (default 3_600_000ms[1h])
+    --read-timeout          - Sets the read timeout, in milliseconds when reading a single blob (default 3_600_000ms[1h]) --slow-log-threshold    - Threshold to log a WARN message for blobs taking considerable time (default 30_000ms[30s])

 Reset Cluster Id
 ---------------